jkk/cantata/README.md

 Custom types can be defined by implementing Cantata multimethods and protocols.

+### State

 You can use multiple data sources or data models simultaneously, in different configurations.
 They will not step on each other because Cantata has no global state.
+Any state Cantata does have is confined to the data source (database connection, pool, etc.).
+Data models are immutable.

 ## Playground Project